KennyC3200/yr_hacks_2025/README.md

 TODO
 -----
-* Get the backend fully working
+* Have a file download box for the JSON
 * Have a output for the debug on the website?
-* Make it look pretty
     * Add a progress bar?
 * Add AI
 * Generate a circle graph view?
-* Add Google maps support
+* Add Google maps support (need google api key)
+* Dark/light theme

 Libraries Used
 -----